 - Students who satisfactorily complete the assistantship and successfully complete the honors program in their major department/program (or receive honors for the project for which they were appointed a Senior Fellow) will be designated James O. Freedman Presidential Scholars at Commencement and on their transcripts.

 - Ownership of intellectual property created by James O. Freedman Presidential Scholars as part of their research assistantships shall be determined in accordance with the patent and copyright policies of Dartmouth College.

 Senior Honors Thesis/Conference Fund

 - Available to undergraduates who have successfully completed both terms of a James O. Freedman Presidential Scholar assistantship.

 - Funds up to $300 for James O. Freedman Presidential Scholars who have departmental approval to do a senior honors thesis.

 - Funds can be used for expenses related to honors thesis research or travel to an academic conference for the purpose of presenting research findings.

-Senior Honors Thesis/Conference Fund Application (46K PDF File)
+- To apply for this fund: Senior Honors Thesis/Conference Fund Application (46K PDF File)